Waterloo East railway station

-Waterloo East railway station, also known as London Waterloo East, is a railway station in central London on the line from Charing Cross through London Bridge towards Kent, in the south-east of England.
+Waterloo East railway station, also known as London Waterloo East, is a railway station in central London on the line from Charing Cross through to London Bridge towards Kent, in the south-east of England.
 It is to the east of London Waterloo railway station and close to Southwark tube station.

 The station opened in 1869 as Waterloo Junction, to provide a connection between the London and South Western Railway at Waterloo, and the South Eastern Railway at Charing Cross.
 A dedicated line was built between Waterloo and Waterloo East, which was later converted to a footpath.
 Trains originally ran to Cannon Street, but after competition from the London Underground, these were withdrawn as a wartime measure in 1916.
 The station continued to be connected to Waterloo mainline via a footbridge.
 Waterloo East was given its current name in 1977, and remains an important interchange in London.
 It is part of the London station group.
+The station is located in London fare zone 1.

 Location

 The station is on the South Eastern Main Line 61 chain down the line from Charing Cross, on the other side of the River Thames across from Hungerford Bridge.
 Although Waterloo East is a through-station, it is classed for ticketing purposes as a central London terminus.

 Services through the station are operated by Southeastern and it is situated within fare zone 1.
 The main access is via an elevated walkway across Waterloo Road, which connects it to the larger Waterloo station.
 The eastern ends of the platforms provide pedestrian connection to Southwark station which is served by London Underground's Jubilee line; at street level there is an entrance in Sandell Street.
 Connections with the Underground's Bakerloo, Northern and Waterloo & City lines are available at Waterloo Underground station.

 The four platforms at Waterloo East are lettered rather than numbered to ensure that staff and passengers do not confuse the platforms at the two stations.

-London Buses routes 1, 26, 59, 68, 76, 77, 139, 168, 172, 176, 188, 211, 243, 341, 381, 507, 521, peak hours express route X68 and night routes N1, N68, N171, N343 and N381 serve the station.
+The station is served by London Buses daytime, peak hours express, and nighttime routes.